Dhaboav/dataset-tools/README.md

 If you want to see how to use specific functions, navigate to the `examples` folder:

 - **`draw_bboxes_demo.py`**: Demonstrates how to draw bounding boxes from YOLO TXT format annotations onto images using OpenCV and save the resulting images.
+- **`split_dataset_demo.py`**: Demonstrates how to split datasets into training, validation, and test sets with proportions of 70%, 20%, and 10%, respectively.

 ---